 • Thicker and creamier than regular yogurt

-• Lower in sugar (because part of the natural milk sugar, lactose, is removed)
+• Lower in sugar (because part of the natural milk sugar, lactose, is reduced)

 • 2% fat (low fat)

-🧠 The straining process is what makes Greek yogurt naturally lower in carbs than regular yogurt.
+Quick note: the straining process is the main reason Greek yogurt is naturally lower in carbs than regular yogurt.

-• High Protein – helps muscle recovery and satiety
+• High protein, supports muscle recovery and satiety

-• Calcium & Vitamin B12 – bone health and energy
+• Calcium and vitamin B12, supports bone health and energy

-• Low Lactose – easier to digest than regular yogurt for many people
+• Low lactose, many people find it easier to digest than regular yogurt

 Low carb snack with Greek yogurt, fresh raspberries, and almonds served on a wooden table.